 3 practicum hours.
 3 credits.
 An initial practicum geared as an entry to the team practicum experience; focus on familiarizing the student with mental health service delivery systems for the elderly in the Richmond community; rotation through a limited number of facilities such as nursing homes, retirement centers, nutrition sites, emergency hotline services for the elderly and various agencies involved in deinstitutionalization; possible extended placement in a particular facility.
 Crosslisted as: PSYC 642.

-Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
-3 credits.
+Semester course; 1-3 lecture hours (delivered online, face-to-face or hybrid).
+1-3 credits.
+May be repeated for a maximum of five credits.
 Seminars on specialized areas of gerontological interest.
-Examples of special topic courses taught in previous years: nutrition and aging; psychophysiology and neurobiology of aging; wellness and aging; and preretirement planning.
+Examples of special topic courses taught in previous years: nutrition and aging; living with dementia; wellness and aging; and spirituality and aging.

 GRTY 692.
 Independent Studies.
 1-3 Hours.